 ... the second function of the Alliance ... [is] to pursue the search for progress towards a more stable relationship in which the underlying political issues can be solved.

+What information does Source G convey about the role of NATO in the period of détente in Europe?
 Military security and a policy of détente are not contradictory but complementary.
 Collective defence is a stabilising factor in world politics.
 It is the necessary condition for effective policies directed towards a greater relaxation of tensions.
 The way to peace and stability in Europe rests in particular on the use of the Alliance constructively in the interests of détente.
 The participation of the USSR and USA will be necessary to achieve a settlement of the political problems in Europe.